evanpeikon/scRNA_prediction/README.md

   - Number of Cells: 2876

 ## 🧬 Data Preperation
-Before analyzing out single-cell data or building a model, we'll need to perform data preperation, which includes quality control, filtering, and normalization.
-First, we'll start with  quality control and inspect the integrity of our data and check if there are any missing values:
+Before analyzing out single-cell data or building our model, we'll need to prepare our data, which includes performing quality control, with the requiste level of filtering, and normalization.
+First, we'll start with  quality control and inspect the integrity of our data and check if there are any missing values .

 ```python
 # find indices of rows (cell IDs) with NaN values